InputTags

 TIP

-To learn more about tags, refer to the Tag.
+To learn more about tags, refer to Tag.

 In most cases, we recommend using tags with the primary

-theme for entering homogeneous information in these inputs.
-It isn’t recommended to use the Secondary tag inside the input as it adds unnecessary visual noise with its border.
+color for entering homogeneous information in these inputs.
+It isn’t recommended to use tags with the secondary

-In some cases, you can use color tags to represent different categories, if applicable.
+You can use colored tags to represent different categories, if needed.

 Interaction

-In an input field with tags, you can enter data either by selecting preset options from the combobox or by entering your own data (which will be wrapped in tags if they have punctuation separators).
+Tags can be added either by selecting options from the menu, or by entering data manually.
 You can also combine both options.

 Data from the combobox | User-entered data | Data from the combobox and user-entered data |